-On 26 November 2017, the Australian Government announced the introduction of a consumer data right in Australia.
-The consumer data right will improve consumers’ ability to compare and switch between products and services.
-It will also encourage competition between service providers, leading not only to better prices for customers but also more innovative products and services.
+On 26 November 2017, the Australian Government introduced Consumer Data Right (CDR) in Australia.
+CDR will give consumers greater access to and control over their data and will improve consumers’ ability to compare and switch between products and services.
+It will encourage competition between service providers, leading not only to better prices for customers but also more innovative products and services.

-The government determined that the consumer data right will first apply to the banking sector, followed by the energy sector.
-Telecommunications is proposed to follow.
+CDR will first apply to the banking sector, followed by the energy sector.
+The telecommunications sector is currently proposed to follow.
+The current implementation timetable for banking is available at: Commencement of CDR Rules.

 Subscribe to updates